RS1999ent/academic_website/_pages/about.md

-Seperately from class office hours, I am available for meetings with Tufts undergrads and Master's students between 4:30 to 5:15pm on Wednesdays.
-Please use this [link](https://fantastical.app/rajasambasivan/raja-free-weekly-meeting-slots) to schedule a Wednesday meeting.
+Seperately from class office hours, I am available for meetings with Tufts undergrads and Master's students between 4:30 to 5:15pm on Wednesdays and 4:30 to 5pm on Fridays.
+Please use this [link](https://fantastical.app/rajasambasivan/raja-free-weekly-meeting-slots) to schedule a 15-minute meeting during those times.